kamran-rapidfireAI/rag-optimization-biomed-chatbot/SPEC.md

 ### N5.
 Safety

-- Prominent disclaimer: educational use only, not medical advice
+- Prominent disclaimer: for educational use only, not medical advice.
-- Evidence-first output with citations; abstain when uncertain.
+- Provide evidence-first output with citations; abstain when uncertain.

 ---